Altinn/altinn-studio-docs/content/architecture/security/authorization/altinn-apps/model.md

 ## Rights
 In Altinn Studio Apps a right is a permission to perform a action on a given resource.
 The action can be one of some predfined option like Read, Write, Sign, ArchiveRead, ArchiveDelete and ServiceOwnerArchiveRead.
-The resource is typical a service instance or part of it hver data belongs to a given reportee (person or organization).
+The resource is typical an app instance or part of it where data belongs to a given reportee (person or organisation).

 A user or system gets a right based on rules that describes permissions based on being a specific user or having a specific role.